-Have you ever wondered how healthy your local river is?
 Invertebrate sampling is a great way for you to find out.
-Using invertebrates collected from in our rivers we can monitor water quality and highlight any pollution concerns.
+Using invertebrates collected from our rivers, known as riverflies, we can monitor water quality and highlight any pollution concerns.

-The Tweed Foundation is a Riverfly Partnership’s (https://www.riverflies.org/) Riverfly Monitoring Initiative (RMI) hub through Buglife (https://www.buglife.org.uk/).
-Free training and equipment are provided for individuals or groups to become citizen scientists.
+Free training and equipment are provided for individuals or groups to become citizen scientists and carry out these surveys.

 Riverfly monitoring is open to anyone with any level of knowledge; anglers, ecologists, or newcomers to the natural world are welcome to participate.